 In addition to project-level impacts, BAAQMD recommends that projects evaluate the cumulative effect of project impacts plus all background sources of emissions.
 BAAQMD identified separate cumulative-level risk thresholds for cumulative analyses.
-For a cumulative analysis of construction of the approved project plus proposed changes to the approved project, background sources of toxic air contaminants were identified using resources from BAAQMD.10 As previously discussed, the sensitive receptors that would experience the maximum pollutant concentrations from the approved project plus the proposed changes to the approved project are located near the intersection of South Capitol Avenue and Capitol Expressway as well as the intersection of Ocala Avenue and Capitol Expressway.
-Residences in these locations (which are the backyards) as close as 15 feet from the edge of Capitol Expressway.
-Some residences along the eastern side of
+For a cumulative analysis of construction of the approved project plus proposed changes to the approved project, background sources of toxic air contaminants were identified using resources from BAAQMD.
+As previously discussed, the sensitive receptors that would experience the maximum pollutant concentrations from the approved project plus the proposed changes to the approved project are located near the intersection of South Capitol Avenue and Capitol Expressway as well as the intersection of Ocala Avenue and Capitol Expressway.
+Residences in these locations are directly adjacent to Capitol Expressway, with the closest residential locations (which are the backyards) as close as 15 feet from the edge of Capitol Expressway.
+Some residences along the eastern side of Capitol Expressway are located as close as 20 feet to the roadway edge and also located as close as 20 feet to the edge of a second roadway (i.e., Ocala Avenue, Cunningham Avenue); these sensitive receptors may be exposed to elevated background concentrations of pollutants from roadway traffic.
+Thus, for the cumulative analysis, four residential sensitive receptors were evaluated: